linjames0/jameslin.bio/markdown/research.md

 ---

-I spent the past month in the [Boyden Lab](https://synthneuro.org/) at MIT.
+I spent the past 2 months in the [Boyden Lab](https://synthneuro.org/) at MIT.
 The lab is run by [Ed](https://synthneuro.org/people/ed-boyden/) and has a history of inventing scientific tools, including but not limited to: [optogenetics](<https://www.nature.com/articles/nn1525)>), [temporal interference](https://pmc.ncbi.nlm.nih.gov/articles/PMC5520675/), [expansion microscopy](https://www.nature.com/articles/s41592-018-0219-4), and [temporal multiplexed imaging](https://www.sciencedirect.com/science/article/pii/S0092867423012278).
 Any of these tools on their own could make an argument for a Nobel — to have discovered and developed several is indicative of a systematic process, a sound approach to producing great science.

 Apart from academic achievements, the lab has a history of spinning out companies working on [precision neuroimaging](https://e11.bio/), [AI for science](https://www.futurehouse.org/), and [wearable neurotechnologies](https://elemindtech.com/) to name a few.
 Here, there is a deep understanding of what institutions are appropriate for the progress we hope to achieve.

 I’m working on [nanoscale-imaging of C. elegans](https://pubmed.ncbi.nlm.nih.gov/35320565/) and in a future post I’ll do a deeper dive into my research.
 This post, however, is my attempt to distill observations on the *process* of doing great science from inside a world-class lab.
 This is not a guide to the 'publish or perish' flavor of science.
 I'm interested in how paradigms get torn down and rebuilt through the scientific method.
 There's magic here and it's working.

-## How we get things done
+## How We Get Things Done
 It's worth noting that the Boyden Lab is atypical in some important ways:

 #### 1. Flat hierarchy